 In February 1852 gold was discovered at Spring Creek, Beechworth.
 The wealth from the Gold Rush built Beechworth and these nationally significant buildings.
 During this time the population of Beechworth exceeded 10,000 and at the peak of the Gold Rush more than 5,000 Chinese lived here.

-Visit each of the buildings as many times as you like with this pass over the two consecutive days
+Visit each of the buildings as many times as you like with this pass over the four consecutive days

 $25 Adult :: $15 Concession :: $50 Family